The Resurrection

 Matthew 12:40

-Seeing Jonah's ordeal as a type of Christ's time in the grave is by no means far-fetched.
+Seeing Jonah's ordeal as a type of Christ's experience is by no means far-fetched.
 Jonah's prayer while he languished in the fish's belly clearly suggests a larger significance.

 1 Then Jonah prayed unto the LORD his God out of the fish's belly,